10th International Conference on the Hsp90 Chaperone Machine

 (Advisory committee: Olivier Genest, Mehdi Mollapour, Ritwick Sawarkar, Patricija van Oosten-Hawle)

-David Agard (UCSF, USA), Sunanda Bhattacharyya (University of Hyderabad, India), Brian Blagg (University of Notre Dame, USA), Dan Bolon (University of Massachusetts, USA), Ineke Braakman (University of Utrecht, The Netherlands), Serena Carra (University of Modena and Reggio Emilia, Italy), Gabriela Chiosis (Memorial Sloan Kettering Cancer Center, USA), Adrienne Edkins (Rhodes University, South Africa), Brian Freeman (University of Illinois, USA), Sebastian Hiller (University of Basel, Switzerland), Byoung Heon Kang (Ulsan National Institutes of Science and Technology, Ulsan, South Korea), Yongzhang Luo (Tsinghua University, China), Matthias P. Mayer (ZMBH, University of Heidelberg, Germany), Mehdi Mollapour (SUNY Upstate Medical University, USA), Len Neckers (NCI, USA), Tim Street (Brandeis University, USA), Patricija van Oosten-Hawle (University of Leeds, UK), Markus Zweckstetter (German Center for Neurodegenerative Diseases, Germany).
+David Agard (UCSF, USA), Sunanda Bhattacharyya (University of Hyderabad, India), Brian Blagg (University of Notre Dame, USA), Dan Bolon (University of Massachusetts, USA), Ineke Braakman (University of Utrecht, The Netherlands), Gabriela Chiosis (Memorial Sloan Kettering Cancer Center, USA), Adrienne Edkins (Rhodes University, South Africa), Brian Freeman (University of Illinois, USA), Sebastian Hiller (University of Basel, Switzerland), Byoung Heon Kang (Ulsan National Institutes of Science and Technology, Ulsan, South Korea), Yongzhang Luo (Tsinghua University, China), Matthias P. Mayer (ZMBH, University of Heidelberg, Germany), Mehdi Mollapour (SUNY Upstate Medical University, USA), Len Neckers (NCI, USA), Tim Street (Brandeis University, USA), Patricija van Oosten-Hawle (University of Leeds, UK), Markus Zweckstetter (German Center for Neurodegenerative Diseases, Germany).

 - 15-17 talks (“short talks”) will be selected (by the organizers) from the submitted abstracts.